-Gwendolyn laid on her bed that spring morning just like any other.
-She listened to the birds chirping outside her window and watched the sunrise through the trees as it cast a shadow through the trees onto her bed.
-Gwen had always been one to wake early; she just preferred to lie in bed and enjoy the quiet of the morning where no one was there to disturb her.
+Gwendolyn laid on her bed that frosty spring morning just the same as any other.
+She listened to the birds chirping outside her window and watched the sun as it rose through the trees and cast a shadow onto her bed.
+Gwen had always been one to wake early, preferring to lie in bed and enjoy the quiet of the morning where no one was there to disturb her.

 “What a beautiful morning,” she said as she laid admiring the view.
 “Could life be any more perfect than this?
 What say you, little birds?”